CSCfi/csc-user-guide/docs/data/Allas/hpc-archive.md

 **Please use your organization e-mail address when you sent the request**.
 Once the request is processed, you will get information about the Allas bucket that contains your HPC-archive data.
+This bucket is added of your Allas project.
+It will use the storage quota and billing units of your project just like any other data stored in Allas.

 ## Using HPC-archive data in Allas